noahschumacher/weval-nginx-rtmp/README.md

 This was originally designed for a live audio-video music streaming website I was building called Muuse.
 At its peak we were able to handle 15+ concurrent video streamers with 1.5k+ concurrent viewers and sub 12second latency.

-## Building & Starting the Streaming Server Image
+## Quick-Start
+1. Download OBS
+2. Open OBS and set the following in _____:
+    * *Service*: Custom
+    * *Server*: `rtmp://<ip-of-host>:1935/live`
+    * *Stream Key*: [paste in your stream key] (use `test` if not checking)
+3. Start the docker-container:
-1. `cd` into the top level of `weval-nginx-rtmp`
+    * `cd` into the top level of `weval-nginx-rtmp`
-2. Run and build image with `docker-compose.yml` with `docker-compose up`
+    * Run and build image with `docker-compose.yml` with `docker-compose up`
       * If you want to be detatched from the running container of the build image add `-d` or `--detatch` to the above command

-**NOTE**
-* If you make changes to anything in directory you can quickly rebuild an updated image with `docker-compose up --build`
-* To quickly remove all the built of images run `docker system prune`
+4. Press `Start Streaming` under the control panel on the right side.
+You should see a green or red square show up on the bottom right side of OBS followed by a kb/s number.
+This number informs you of your upload speed.
+If the square is green you are streaming with good quality.
+If the square is red there might be some buffering during specific segments.
+5. Download and open a [VLC](http://www.videolan.org/vlc/index.html) player (it also works in Raspberry Pi using `omxplayer`)
+   * Click in the "Media" menu
+   * Click in "Open Network Stream"
+   * Enter the URL from above as `rtmp://<ip_of_host>:8080/live/<key>` replacing `<ip_of_host>` with the IP of the host in which the container is running and `<key>` with the key you created in OBS Studio.
+For example: `rtmp://192.168.0.30:8080/live/test`
+   * Click "Play"!

+You should stream your live stream coming through with some latency!

+*Note: If your computer is on the older side of the device you are running does not have a fairly powerful CPU it may struggle to handle encoding 3 different AV qualities.
+If this is the case there will be severe latency and choppyness.*

 ## `Dockerfile`